Sniffing/NetworkMe/README.md

 results.
 You can also expand the results for more detailed information on the data being displayed.

-This is just a repo fo displaying our work in progress, it will not be updated as the main code base is centred on BitBucket.
+This is just a repo fo displaying our work in progress, it will not be updated as the main code base is centred on BitBucket (https://bitbucket.org/redstar2530/networkme/  just incase we go public)

 Investigate the "example" folder for code.